owickstrom/blog-post-dataflow/post.md

 }
 ```

-One tool that we built on top of the DataFlow JSON output generates a HTML
+One tool that we built on top of the DataFlow JSON output generates an HTML
 overview of threats and requirements in the system.
 We list threats in data
 flows using an array of threat IDs.